-You will be given a local anaesthetic to numb the area, and the doctor will take a small piece of tissue from the spot or cut it out completely in a procedure called an excision.
-Often they will use stitches to close the wound and help it heal.
+A biopsy is a quick and simple procedure that is usually performed in the doctor’s office.
+You will be given a local anaesthetic to numb the area, and the doctor will take a small piece of tissue from the spot.
+In some cases, the spot is cut out completely in a procedure called an excision and stitches are used to close the wound and help it heal.

 If all the cancer is removed during the biopsy, this will probably be the only treatment you need.